-As described above, PSO observations will take place during daytime airgun operations.
-During seismic survey operations, at least five visual PSOs will be based aboard the Langseth.
-Two visual PSOs will be on duty at all times during daytime hours.
+As described above, PSO observations would take place during daytime airgun operations.
+During seismic survey operations, at least five visual PSOs would be based aboard the Langseth.
+Two visual PSOs would be on duty at all times during daytime hours.
 Monitoring shall be conducted in accordance with the following requirements:

-- The operator shall provide PSOs with bigeye binoculars (e.g., 25 x 150; 2.7 view angle; individual ocular focus; height control) of appropriate quality (i.e., Fujinon or equivalent) solely for PSO use.
-These shall be pedestalmounted on the deck at the most appropriate vantage point that provides for optimal sea surface observation, PSO safety, and safe operation of the vessel; and - The operator will work with the selected third-party observer provider to ensure PSOs have all equipment (including backup equipment) needed to adequately perform necessary tasks, including accurate determination of distance and bearing to observed marine mammals.
+- The operator shall provide PSOs with bigeye binoculars (e.g., 25 x 150; 2.7 view angle; individual ocular focus; height control) of appropriate quality solely for PSO use.
+These shall be pedestal-mounted on the deck at the most appropriate vantage point that provides for optimal sea surface observation, PSO safety, and safe operation of the vessel; and - The operator will work with the selected third-party observer provider to ensure PSOs have all equipment (including backup equipment) needed to adequately perform necessary tasks, including accurate determination of distance and bearing to observed marine mammals.